Panther-Software/php-programming-test/readme.md

 Generating integrity hashes is expensive, thus you should cache the generated hashes to `.cache/dependencies.json`.

-You should spend no more than **90 minutes** on this task.
+You should spend no more than **2 hours** on this task.
 The goal of this exercise is not necessarily to complete the task, but to demonstrate your approach to problem solving and your ability to write clean, maintainable code.

 Please do not use any third-party libraries or frameworks.
 Your code must run on PHP 7.4 or later.
 This is a test of *your* PHP skills, not that of Copilot or ChatGPT - if their use is not detected by our plagiarism detection software, it will become obvious at a later date if you are not otherwise capable of writing the code yourself.
+You may use Google for help, but copy and pasting code is not permitted.

 ## Getting Started

 1. Download this repository
 2. Edit only `class.ccd_dependencies.php`
-3. Once you have finished or the 90 minutes is up, send your edited `class.ccd_dependencies.php` file back to us
+3. Once you have finished or the 2 hours is up, send your edited `class.ccd_dependencies.php` file back to us

 ## Input Array